shivendrapratap2/Computer-Vision/README.md

 # Computer-Vision, Implementation of CNN

 # 1_Layer_CNN
-this file cosist of 1 layer of convolutional layer and pooling layer.
+this file cosist of 1 layer of each convolutional layer and pooling layer.

  >> Convolution layer, including:
   * Zero Padding